SOCR/SocrMotionChartsHTML5/README.md

 After clicking pause the chart animation stops at the next key.

-The chart must be rewinded after it has reached the end.
+If `play: true` is passed at initialisation, the chart will animate automatically.

-**TODO:** If `loop: true` is passed in the configuration object the chart will automatically loop once it reaches the end.
+Unless `loop: true` is passed at initialisation, the chart must be rewinded after it has reached the end.

 ##### Speed Control